Esp32forth-org/peterforth/speaks/readme.md

 or you can install a low pass filter with a 1K resistor and a 10mF cap.
 I tested both and both worked well with my speakers.

-5) When everything is plugged, and Esp32forth starts test from the command line  some of the new words
+5) When everything is plugged in , and Esp32forth starts fresh you can begin testing  from the forth command line  some of the new words

 EMERGENCY   STOP  ONE TWO THREE  DANGER DANGER ....

-make  WORDS to find more, or  read  the  userwords.h  to see the growing vocabulary.
+use  "WORDS" to find more, or  read  the  userwords.h  to see the whole vocabulary.

 This is version #1  of   ESP32forth-Talkie  by PeterForth soon watch the video demo on my channel  : https://www.youtube.com/c/PeterForth